friendliai/friendli-model-optimizer/README.md

 FMO is designed to work with Hugging Face pretrained models, which can be loaded using ['PreTrainedModel.from_pretrained()'](https://huggingface.co/docs/transformers/en/main_classes/model#transformers.PreTrainedModel.from_pretrained).

+FMO offers a pedantic level setting, which controls the trade-off between accuracy and processing time.
+Higher pedantic levels provide more accurate model but can increase the time required to generate quantized models, and may sometimes slow down inference.
+Lower pedantic levels allow for faster quantization, though they may reduce model accuracy.
+Each quantization mode supports different ranges of pedantic levels.

 > [!NOTE]
 > The list of Hugging Face model architectures that can be optimized with FMO is specified in [Supported Features & Model Architecture](#supported-features--model-architecture).

 > [!NOTE]
 > Currently, FMO supports Python3.8 to Python3.11.

 # Table of Contents
 - [Quick Installation](#quick-installation)